dhruza88/Read-Me-Generator/Develop/README.md

 ## Features
-dynamically creating a new readme off every users submission
+dynamically creating a new readme from every users submission

-## How to Contribute
+## Contributions
 n/a

 ## Tests